 What is the difference between the different tanning levels?

-We have levels 1,2,3, and 4.
-The higher the level, the better the bed; this means the higher up in level you go, you are more likely to tan quicker while being less likely to burn.
+We have levels 1,2,3, 4, and diamond.
+The higher the level, the better and more advanced the machine is.
+Diamond Level is hybrid machines that combine UV tanning and red light for rejuvinated skin and a deep tan.
 You will get better color in the higher levels along with a longer lasting tan.
 The lower levels will take more sessions to get the same results and will take more to maintain your desired color as well.

 What kinds of tanning lotions do you have?